 If an applicant has been admitted as a candidate for a Master's degree subject to the satisfactory completion of selected preparatory courses either prior to or in parallel with the required graduate courses, the preparatory courses are designated as such on the Program of Studies.
 A qualifying examination on the field of study may be required by an academic unit either as a means of evaluating the student's ability to proceed with work for the degree or for the award of the degree.

 Research for the thesis and its preparation usually is supervised by a member of the academic unit in which the student is enrolled.
-An Advisory Committee is appointed, consisting of at least three members, including the academic unit Head or designate who acts as chairperson, the research Supervisor and other members as deemed appropriate.
-If the student's work for the degree involves other academic units, the Advisory Committee may include the student's research Supervisor and representatives of the units concerned.
-The Committee is responsible for periodic reviews of the candidate's progress toward the degree and must meet at least annually for this purpose.
-The Chair of the Advisory Committee will report on the progress of the student through Progress Reports on PAWS at least once annually.
+An Advisory Committee is appointed, consisting of at least two members, including the research Supervisor and at least one additional member.
+The Committee is responsible for periodic reviews of the student's progress toward the degree and must meet at least annually for this purpose.
+The Supervisor is responsible for ensuring that progress reports, meeting minutes, programs of study, and other advisory committee paperwork is completed and forwarded to the unit’s graduate administrator.
 A report indicating unsatisfactory progress should be forwarded to the Associate Dean when further action is required.

 After an applicant has been admitted to the College of Graduate and Postdoctoral Studies, the academic unit submits on the student's behalf a recommended Program of Studies.
 This should be done as soon as possible and not later than twelve months after the time of first registration.

 Some academic units offer course-based programs.
 The course-based Master's program will provide graduates with advanced academic training.
 In such programs the emphasis is on coursework.
 Details may be obtained from the academic units concerned.